killroy1971/ansible-satellite6-install/README.md

 * make_content_views: True or Flase
   - Create Content Views and Activation Keys, and assign Activation Keys to Content Views.

-Modify the values under satellite_volumes in default/main.yml to fit your planned storage requiremments.
 1) Change the satellite_data_physvol, and satellite_data_physlvm to match your target's satellite data physical volume.
+   Set the lvm volume sizes to match your satelite server's data volume requirements.

 2) Change the "use_firewalld_services" variable to use firewalld services (set to True) or firewalld ports (set to False).
    - Uncomment commented out entires to open additional service ports.
 Most dpeloyments won't require anything beyond SSH and RH-Satellite-6 services.

 3) Modify defaults/answer-file.yml and change the values to match your system's fqdn, url, and admin password.
    Note: Make sure your system's fqdn resples correctly via the fqdn and via the short name.
 Check /etc/hosts for entries that may cause this to fail.
    The foreman installer will test this and quit if the DNS lookup fails.